hashicorp/consul-k8s-prometheus-grafana-hashicups-demoapp/README.md

 `kubectl apply -f app`

-To simulate a load on the applicaton, run `kubectl apply -f traffic.yaml`.
+To simulate a load on the applicaton, run:

+`kubectl apply -f traffic.yaml`